Oonagh Guinness: Public life

 Oonagh was a prominent hostess, particularly after her second divorce in 1950, when the Luggala Estate became a centre of Irish social life.
 "Oonagh somehow imbued Luggala with enchantment.
 Nobody could keep away: Dublin intelligentsia, literati, painters, actors, scholars, hangers-on, toffs, punters, poets, social hang-gliders were attracted to Luggala as to nowhere else in Ireland — perhaps even in Europe, from where many would come.
 And the still centre of this exultant, exuberant chaos was Oonagh."

 Personal life

 At age 19, Oonagh was engaged to the Hon.
-Philip Kindersley, the second son of the banker Robert Kindersley, 1st Baron Kindersley, and her father gave her Luggala, an 18th-century hunting lodge in County Wicklow, an hour south of Dublin.
+Philip Kindersley, the second son of the banker Robert Kindersley, 1st Baron Kindersley.
 In 1929, she married the Hon.
-Philip Kindersley, and they had three children, though only one lived to reach adulthood: Gay Kindersley (1930–2011), National Hunt jockey and Jockey Club steward.
-The marriage was dissolved in 1936.
+Philip Kindersley, and they had two children, though only one lived to reach adulthood as her daughter Teresa died as a teenager and is buried on the shores of Lough Tay near Luggala.
+Gay Kindersley (1930–2011), National Hunt jockey and Jockey Club steward was her son.
+Their marriage was dissolved in 1936.

-In 1936, she married Dominick Browne, 4th Baron Oranmore and Browne, and they had three children: Garech Domnagh Browne (1939–2018), an unnamed son (1943–1943), and Tara Browne (1945–1966), who died in a car accident.
+In 1936, she married Dominick Browne, 4th Baron Oranmore and Browne, and her father gave her Luggala, an 18th-century hunting lodge in County Wicklow.
+They had three children: Garech Domnagh Browne (1939–2018), an unnamed son (1943–1943), and Tara Browne (1945–1966), who died in a car accident.
+Tara and the unnamed boy are buried beside Teresa.
 Oonagh and Dominick divorced in 1950.

 From 1957 to 1965, she was married to Miguel Ferreras Aciro (1927–1999), a New York dress designer.

 She died at Luggala on 2 August 1995.